DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/helper-methods.md

 ## Output Helpers

-All output helper methods are chainable: each method returns `this` so that the methods can be executed one right after the other.
+All output helper methods are chainable: each method returns `this` so that the methods can be executed one right after another.
 This allows you to write compact code like this:

 ```js